Getting Started

 Interaction class anatomy

-The code generated for an interaction will always be saved in a directory having the ame name as the interaction class name.
+The code generated for an interaction will always be saved in a directory having the same name as the interaction class name.
+The directory will contain multiple files, depending on the interaction and on the options used at generation time.

 The structure of the directory is: